 The closest fix to rebooting the entire computer, which should have been your very first step, is turning the touchscreen off and back on.

 Press CTRL + X and select Device Manager.
-Left click the arrow next to Human Interface Devices to open the dropdown.
+Double click on Human Interface Devices to open the dropdown.
 Right click the listing for HID-compliant touch screen and select Disable.
 You’ll be asked to confirm this, so click Yes.

 You now need right click the listing again, but this time select Enable.
 This is one of the simplest solutions, but it doesn’t always work.
 In fact, you may find that the issue still continues after a system restart.
 If that’s the case, please read on.

-A driver is a piece of software that helps your hardware, for example your touchscreen, communicate with your computer’s processor.
+A driver is a piece of software that helps your hardware.
+For example, your touchscreen communicates with your computer’s processor.
 Thus touchscreen malfunctions could be due to a faulty driver.

 Following on from the instructions above, with Device Manager still open, right click the HID-compliant touch screen and select Update Driver Software….